LouisaBarrett/weathertalk/README.md

 </body>
 ```

 What the app looks like in the browser hasn't changed significantly, but we've set ourselves up to do some work in our CSS to make the layout look a little nicer.
-It's pretty lightweight, but we're just going to make our app look a bit more intentional.
-Head over to the CSS from [the style.css file in this repo](https://github.com/LouisaBarrett/weathertalk/blob/main/style.css) and add the contents to your own `style.css` file.
+The styling changes are pretty lightweight, but they will make our app look more intentional.
+Since CSS isn't the focus of this tutorial, we can use both CSS and Reset files from this repo.
+Get the code from [the style.css file](https://github.com/LouisaBarrett/weathertalk/blob/main/style.css) and [reset.css file](https://github.com/LouisaBarrett/weathertalk/blob/main/reset.css) to copy and paste the contents to your own project files.

 Reload the page, and you should see a clearly defined header, side bar, and primary content section on your page.